Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Results

-Here, we will see the effect of vector interaction on thermodynamical phase-space factor of transport coefficients.
-For this purpose, we have generated transport coefficients $\eta$, $\sigma$ and $\kappa$ for different strength of vector interaction.
-Another point is that transition temperature for two cases will be different.
-The transition temperature ($T_c$) of NJL model, where we have only chiral dynamics, is 177 MeV for $\mu=0$.
-As we increase $\mu$ the transition temperature keeps on decreasing.
+Now let us come to the vector interaction picture of NJL model.
 As we introduce the vector interaction the transition temperature gets modified for a given chemical potential \textendash\, it starts increasing with the strength of $G_V$, which basically couples to the chemical potential through the relation $\tilde\mu=\mu-G_V n$, $\tilde\mu$ being the effective chemical potential.
-Now it is evident that as we increase the value of $G_V$ the value of effective chemical potential decreases, thus the transition temperature decreases.
+It means that if we increase the value of $G_V$ the value of effective chemical potential decreases, thus the transition temperature increases.
+Similar transition in the peak-like appearance of $\eta/(\tau T^4)$ is observed and it shifts towards higher $T$ as $G_V$ is increased.
+Apart from transition points, Fig.~\ref{fig:El_cond_gv}(a) also shows a decreasing profile for increasing $G_V$.
+The reason for the reduction of transport coefficient with vector interaction can be realized as follows.
+We have already seen in Sec.~\ref{ssec:njl} and in Fig.~(\ref{fig:mass}), the constituent mass $M$ is slightly enhanced with $G_V$ near the transition temperature.
+On the other hand effective chemical potential $\tilde{\mu}$ decreases with $G_V$.
+These increasing $M$ and decreasing $\tilde{\mu}$ make thermodynamical phase space part of $\eta$ reduce.